Welcome to your Prometric | DHA | HAAD mock test 5

 3.

-A 5-week-old infant is admitted to the hospital with a tentative diagnosis of a congenital heart defect.
-The infant tires easily and has difficulty breathing and feeding.
-In what position should the nurse place this infant?
+A 5-week-old infant is admitted to the pediatric unit with a suspected congenital heart defect.
+The nurse notices that the infant becomes easily fatigued, breathes rapidly, and has difficulty feeding.
+To promote optimal breathing and comfort, in which position should the nurse place the infant?

 4.